 Sending cards, letters, or other items to your student lets them know you’re thinking of them and makes them feel closer to home.
 Wish them a happy birthday.
 Celebrate a big (or small!) achievement.
 Share treats for them and their roommates.
 Help them through that finals week crush.

 Information Desks at each building can receive packages sent by USPS or other bonded shipping companies.
-You can also check out two special programs from our partners: celebration cakes from M Dining and Care Packages from Student Unions & Activities!
+You can also check out Care Packages from Student Unions & Activities!

-The Family Educational Rights and Privacy Act (FERPA) mandates by law that college students are considered responsible adults and are allowed to determine who will receive information about them.
+The Family Educational Rights and Privacy Act (FERPA) mandates by law that college students are considered responsible adults, and this means they are allowed to determine who will receive information about them.
 Under this law, family members who want to receive information about their student’s behavioral records can only do so if their student signs a “Release of Information Form.”
 These waivers are available through the Residence Director in each residence hall/apartment complex.

 In most cases, the University will not contact family members or provide disciplinary information without the student’s permission.
-In the case of an extreme emergency where the student's health is in serious jeopardy or if there is a concern that the student poses a threat to themselves or others, the University will contact the family of the student.
+The University will contact a student's family in the case of an extreme emergency where the student's health is in serious jeopardy or if there is a concern that the student poses a threat to themselves or others.
 As a general guideline, if the student is able to communicate about the situation, it is up to the student to decide whether and how to discuss the issue with family members.

 Twin Cities campus residents may opt to release or share information with their family contact.
-If you have submitted the Parent/Guest Access Form, you will be able to access the following information based on what your student authorizes.
+If your student has granted you access, you will be able to access the following information based on what your student authorizes.

 - Housing application, assignment, billing, charges, credits, payments, balances, meal plan information, communication history